squid-cache/squid-cache.github.io/MergeProcedure.rst

  1. Copyright statement and license for newly imported code are added to the CREDITS file.

- 1. Development branch rebased on top of the official master branch.
+ 1. Development branch can be merged into the official master branch without conflicts and the merge result contains nothing but the proposed new code/changes.

  1. ''git diff --check upstream/master'' produces no warnings/errors and exits with zero status code.
 Adjust remote (i.e., "upstream") to match the official repository (i.e., ''github.com:squid-cache/squid.git'') as needed.